en_USEnglish

 Project progress monitoring

-Monitoring the progress of a project is essential to its success.
-As project manager, you need to regularly monitor the project's progress, making sure that all tasks are being carried out in line with expectations and deadlines.
-This enables you to detect potential problems at an early stage and take the necessary steps to resolve them.
+Monitoring project progress is essential to ensuring its success.
+As a project manager, you must regularly monitor project progress, ensuring that all tasks are completed according to expectations and deadlines.
+This allows you to detect potential problems early and take the necessary steps to resolve them.

 Quality control of deliverables